-Glossitis is a condition in which the tongue is swollen and changes color, often making the surface of the tongue appear smooth.
+Glossitis is a problem in which the tongue is swollen and changes color, often making the surface of the tongue appear smooth.
+Geographic tongue [01-01049] is a type of glossitis.

-Glossitis is often a symptom of other conditions or problems, including:
+Glossitis is often a symptom of other conditions, such as:

-At times, glossitis may be passed down in families and is not due to another disease or event.
+At times, glossitis may be passed down in families.

-Symptoms of glossitis may appear quickly or slowly over time.
+Symptoms of glossitis may come on quickly or develop over time.
 They include:

-The goal of treatment is to reduce inflammation.
-Most people do not need to go to the hospital for treatment unless tongue swelling is severe.
+The goal of treatment is to reduce swelling and soreness.
+Most people do not need to go to the hospital unless the tongue is very swollen.
+Treatment may include:

 Call your health care provider if:

-Good oral hygiene (thorough tooth brushing and flossing and regular professional cleaning and examination) may help prevent glossitis.
+Good oral care (thorough tooth brushing and flossing and regular dental checkups) may help prevent glossitis.

 Tongue inflammation; Tongue infection; Smooth tongue; Glossodynia; Burning tongue syndrome